-- plenty of vegetables and fruit, grain foods, mostly whole grain and those naturally high in fibre - some milk and milk products, mostly low and reduced fat - some legumes, nuts, seeds, fish and other seafood, eggs, poultry (e.g. chicken) and/or red meat with the fat removed - Choose and/or prepare foods and drinks with unsaturated fats instead of saturated fats, foods that are low in salt (sodium); and if using salt, choose iodised salt, foods with little or no added sugar, and foods that are mostly 'whole' and less processed. - Make plain water your first choice over other drinks. - If you drink alcohol, keep your intake low.
-Stop drinking alcohol if you could be pregnant, are pregnant or are trying to get pregnant. - Buy or gather, prepare, cook and store food in ways that keep it safe to eat.
+- plenty of vegetables and whole fruit, wholegrain foods, and those naturally high in fibre - some milk and milk products, mostly low and reduced fat - some legumes, nuts, seeds, fish and other seafood, eggs, poultry (e.g. chicken) and/or red meat with the fat removed.
+Consider swapping some animal protein for plant-based protein meals. - Choose and/or prepare foods and drinks with unsaturated fats instead of saturated fats, foods that are low in salt (sodium); and if using salt, choose iodised salt, foods with little or no added sugar, and foods that are mostly 'whole' and less processed. - Make plain water your first choice over other drinks minimise sugar and alcohol containing drinks. - No alcohol is good for you, it increases your risk of atrial fibrillation and stroke, and may increase your risk of heart failure and IHD.
+If you choose to drink alcohol, keep your intake low.
+Stop drinking alcohol if you could be pregnant, are pregnant or are trying to get pregnant. - Buy or gather, prepare, cook, and store food in ways that keep it safe to eat. - To the best of your ability avoid processed foods.